-Both cash and cash equivalents, short-term investments, trade and other receivables are recognised on an amortised cost basis that is considered to be a close approximation to fair value due to short nature of these assets.
+Both cash and cash equivalents, short-term investments, trade and other receivables are recognised on an amortised cost basis that is a close approximation to fair value due to short nature of these assets.

-Trade and other payables are recognised on an amortised cost basis that is considered to be a close approximation to fair value as they are deemed to be repayable on demand.
+Trade and other payables are recognised on an amortised cost basis that is a close approximation to fair value as they are deemed to be repayable on demand.

-14. TRANSACTIONS WITH RELATED PARTIES
+15. TRANSACTIONS WITH RELATED PARTIES